emfcamp/badge-2024-documentation/docs/using-the-badge/spaceagon-assembly.md

 ### Step 11: Remove the stickers

-Remove the middle sticker from each corner of the middleboard.
+Remove the orange stickers covering the three mounting points on the middleboard, as shown in the image.

 ![Removing the stickers from the middleboard](../images/spaceagon-assembly/step-11-stickers.jpg){: style="width:550px;height: auto;" }